 Since students enter our program from diverse backgrounds, flexibility in designing the right advanced program for each student is important.

 Our curriculum is intended to provide rigorous training in the basic experimental principles that enable the study of any biological problem.
 We recommend that prospective students take MEDS 6448 Foundations of Biomedical Science I in the Fall and the companion MEDS 6449 Foundations of Biomedical Science II in the spring.
 These courses may be augmented with the appropriate combinations of the more specialized courses listed below.
 Students should also feel free to enroll in advanced courses offered by other programs that may provide the necessary background for the development of their thesis.
 Your first year advisors will help you with these choices, and more detailed advice is always available from program directors and course leaders.

-Individual labs take turns to host the monthly Happy Hour.
 Students are encouraged to take advantage of the free food and drink and the opportunity to interact with other students, postdocs and faculty at our periodic Happy Hours.

 Each year, we hold an off-campus research retreat in which labs are given the opportunity to present their research work in the form of seminars and posters.
 The retreat is run as a mini-conference which provides an excellent opportunity for students to hone their skills in oral and poster presentations.